shashaBot/backend_microservice/README.md

 # backend_microservice
-Dockerized Node.js microservice with JWT auth and JSON patch API paths
+Dockerized Node.js microservice with JWT auth and protected routes for API.